orangebread/auto-eq/README.md

 If you want to see what each script executes, right click on the script and open it in a text editor like Notepad. **NOTE: You will need to modify the character names in the scripts for some of these to perform correctly**

 ### Monk
-`Shift+ Ctrl + S` - Stop/pause script.
+`Shift + Ctrl + X` - Stop/pause script.
 Press again to resume script.

 `Shift + Ctrl + 1` - Auto assist the target defined in the script

 ### Shaman
-`Shift+ Ctrl + S` - Stop/pause script.
+`Shift+ Ctrl + X` - Stop/pause script.
 Press again to resume script.

 `Shift + Ctrl + 1` - Infinite Cannibalize (I fucking love this one)

+### Bard
+`Shift + Ctrl + X` - Stop/pause script.
+Press again to resume script.

+`Shift + Ctrl + 1` - Auto assist the target defined in the script

+`Shift + Ctrl + 2` - Casts Symphony of the Battle (Assuming you have the item required -- ex.
+Songblade of the Eternal) and resumes melodies.

 ## References
 https://www.autohotkey.com/docs/Tutorial.htm